-Agents created by an evacuate event will first wait a specified amount of time, then attempt to exit every evacuation zone in order before heading to one of the destination portals.
+If zones have been specified, agents will attempt to evacuate each zone in order before heading to the destination portals.
 Once a zone has been evacuated, agents may re-enter previously evacuated zones, so generally, subsequent zones should contain prior zones.
-Agents created outside evacuation zones will simply head to their destination and leave the simulation.
+Agents created outside evacuation zones will simply head to their destination portals.